Bio

 Articles written on the “Equal Access Act” (Campbell Law Observer), “Search and Seizure at Sea” (Sea Grant 1975), and “Judging the American Constitution” in The Conservative Perspective published by N.C.
 Policy Council Press, (1988).
 Numerous essays in “Neighbors” newspaper (1997).
 “The End of the North Carolina Abortion Fund” 22 Campbell Law Review 119 (1999); “The Woman’s Right To Know Act; A Legislative History” 28 Issues in Law and Medicine, p.
 3 (2012) and “The 2011 Tribal-State Gaming Compact; 2012 NC Legislative History with Amy O’Neal” 6 charlotte Law Review 17 (2015).

 Taught “Family Law” at Campbell Law School as Adjunct Instructor, 1978.
 Taught Comparative Law, Legislative Process and Parliamentary Procedure at the Foreign Trade Institute, Tianjin, China, June 1992, and Xi Ke Da University, Mianyang, China, September 2005.
 CLE on N.C.
 Abortion Law (1988 & 2005), Equal Access Act (1991), “Parliamentary Procedure” (1998 & 2006), the “Map Act” (2017), “Checks & Balances” (2017), and Redistricting (2019).
+Taught Advanced Civics at Thales Academies (2025).

-Other Committee Assignments:
+Other Government Assignments:

-• Chairman, N.C.
+- Chair, N.C.
 Juvenile Law Study Commission, 1989-1992.
-(Appointed by Gov. James Martin)

-• Wake County Storm Water Task Force, 2006-2007.
+- Wake County Storm Water Task Force, 2006-2007.

 Church